 What do I do if I run out of medication while traveling?

 Ask your landlord or hotel staff for the name and number of a local clinic to arrange your appointment and subsequent filling of your new prescription.
-Keep in mind, in many countries prescription drugs are named differently than in your home country.
+Keep in mind, in many countries; prescription drugs are named differently than in your home country.
 Sure, this becomes a part of medical Issues for world travelers but doesn’t usually require more than a few hours of your time.

 If you are on a cruise ship (hopefully possible again in the future), the ship’s doctor generally has the most common medications on hand.
-However, the cost to see her/him can be expensive.
+However, the cost to see them can be expensive.
 Being prepared before embarking on a cruise is imperative.

 How will I be able to receive my necessary prescriptions?

 One of the many concerns over medical issues for world travelers is the necessity of immunizations before embarking on a journey that will include countries where certain diseases are rampant.
 Most medical clinics or groups have a travel clinic you can visit.
-It’s imperative to bring a list of the countries you’ll be visiting, illnesses, medications, allergies, and previous inoculations to your first appointment.
+It’s imperative to bring a list of the countries you’ll be visiting, illnesses, medications, allergies, and previous vaccinations to your first appointment.

 The travel clinic will know exactly what you need, but it’s your final decision as to which, if any, you are willing to accept.
 We accepted all recommendations.
-While in South Africa in 2018, we presented our immunization record to our local Dr. Theo and we had boosters as needed.
+While in South Africa in 2018, we presented our immunization record to our local Dr. Theo, and we had boosters as needed.
 Our only reactions were from the yellow fever vaccine, leaving me feeling flu-ish for a few hours and Tom, lightly, over a weekend.

-It is during this appointment, you may choose to get prescriptions for malaria pills.
+It is during this appointment.
+You may choose to get prescriptions for malaria pills.
 There are two types of these.
 The more expensive have fewer side effects.
 See your doctor for recommendations.

 What do I do about dental care, colonoscopies, mammograms, and other recurring medical tests?

-Based on having had emergency major open-heart surgery in South Africa in February 2019, dental care was ill-advised during the 12 months after the surgery.
+Based on having had emergency major open-heart surgery in South Africa in February 2019, dental care was ill-advised 12 months after the surgery.
 Once we return to South Africa, we will visit our favorite dentist in Komatipoort for cleaning and other dental care as needed.

 While we were in Minnesota in November 2019, I visited a highly regarded cardiac facility to be checked after heart surgery.
-It was recommended I return next time we visit the US which I’ll surely do.
-Of course, if any heart-related issues presented I’d immediately seek appropriate medical care.
+It was recommended I return next time we visit the US, which I’ll surely do.
+Of course, if any heart-related issues presented, I’d immediately seek appropriate medical care.